sbslee/streamlit-openai/README.md

 `.css`, `.doc`, `.docx`, `.go`, `.html`, `.java`, `.js`, `.json`, `.md`, `.pdf`, `.php`, `.pptx`, `.py`, `.rb`, `.sh`, `.tex`, `.ts`, and `.txt`.

+It's notewordthy that the file search feature doesn't support image processing, except for PDFs, which can be processed using OpenAI's vision.
+See [PDF Vision Support](#pdf-vision-support) for more details.

 When the user uploads one or more files, a new vector store is created, and the files are indexed for search.
 If additional files are uploaded later, the existing vector store is updated with the new files.